By Eveline Oehrlich, Chief Research Officer at DevOps Institute

-Organizations today depend on information (business) technology to serve, support, and operate customers-patients-employees-partners-etc., interactions.
+Organizations today depend on information (business) technology to serve, support, and operate customer-patients-employees-partners-etc., interactions.
 We have seen tremendous growth of digital services and products, and the digital transformation accelerated.
-For example, 58% of customer interactions are digital in 2020 vs. 36% in 2019.
 The Site Reliability Engineering (SRE) team is a key team to enable and provide technology and services for these critical interactions.
 These interactions include anything to support across the different value chains of customer service, employee service, sales, operations, marketing, facilities, and so forth.

 Introduced by Google, SRE leverages a software engineering approach to IT Operations and Infrastructure to modernize such.
 As we see SRE adoption grow year over year, we are eager to research and identify patterns, antipatterns, best practices, trends, and results and then share them.
 We believe these findings are essential for SRE success today and in the future.
 This is why DevOps Institute has launched the Global SRE Pulse Survey.